segmentio/segment-docs/src/connections/storage/warehouses/redshift-tuning.md

 As your data volume grows and your team writes more queries, you might be running out of space in your cluster.

 To check if you're getting close to your max, run this query.
 It will tell you the percentage of storage used in your cluster.
-Segment recommends never exceeding 75-80% of your storage capacity.
-If you're nearing capacity, consider adding some more nodes.
+Segment recommends that you don't exceed 75-80% of your storage capacity.
+If you approach that limit, consider adding more nodes to your cluster.

 ![](images/asset_HvZs8FpE.png)